openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 After starting the review, you're presented with a review page where you can get a high-level overview of what exactly has changed between your branch and the repository's master branch.
 You can review all comments made on commits, identify which files changed, and get a list of contributors to your branch.

-After the change is reviewed, you might have to make some additional modifications to your change.You just need to do changes to your local topic branch, commit it, and push it to same branch on your github fork repo.
+After the change is reviewed, you might have to make some additional modifications to your change.
+You just need to do changes to your local topic branch, commit it, and push it to same branch on your github fork repo.
 If the branch is currently being used for a pull request, then the branch changes are automatically tracked by the pull request.

 If 'all goes well' your change will be merged to project swiftonfile.
 What 'all goes well' means, is this: